Lie groups and Lie algebras: Homogeneous spaces, Lie group actions

 \begin{example} 1.
 The winding of a torus in Example \ref{wind}(2) realizes $\Bbb R$ as a Lie subgroup of $S^1\times S^1$ which is not closed.

 2. Any countable subgroup of $G$ is a $0$-dimensional Lie subgroup, but not always a closed one (e.g., $\Bbb Q\subset \Bbb R$). \end{example}

 \begin{proposition} Let $f: G\to K$ be a homomorphism of Lie groups.
-Then $H:={\rm Ker}f$ is a closed normal Lie subgroup in $G$ and ${\rm Im}f$ is a Lie subgroup (not necessarily closed) in $K$ if it is an embedded submanifold.
-In this case we have an isomorphism of Lie groups $G/H\cong {\rm Im}f$. \end{proposition}
+Then $H:={\rm Ker}f$ is a closed normal Lie subgroup in $G$ and ${\rm Im}f$ is a Lie subgroup in $K$, closed if and only if it is an embedded submanifold.
+In the latter case, we have an isomorphism of Lie groups $G/H\cong {\rm Im}f$. \end{proposition}

 We will prove Proposition \ref{firsthom} in Subsection \ref{proofs}.